BlueberryDealer/BlueberryDealer/README.md

 **Applied Computing (FinTech)** undergraduate at **Singapore Institute of Technology**, headed toward the payments and web3 side of fintech.

-Currently building a **social e-wallet mobile app** in Flutter with industry partner **BevEat** — token-based rewards, QR redemption, multi-role platform.

-Previously: trained and deployed on-device object-detection models for an **AR preventive-maintenance app** at SICK Sensor Intelligence.

 ## 🛠 Tech Stack

 **Languages**